dom-void/dojo-web-dev/README.md

 # TODOs
 - [ ] Implement the `overlapping-colored-circles` [idea](./explorations/overlapping-colored-circles/idea.md)
+- [ ] In `sticky-navi` make sticky footer disappear when footer appears
 - [ ] Make `pass-input` work and look good
 - [ ] Refine `swiped-list-item` so it doesn't change the page size when swiped
 - [ ] Refine `perfect-paragraph`